appseconnect/docs/_posts/Deployment/Environment Management/2020-09-03-Easy-Environment-Management.md

 [Click here](/deployment/Easy-Environment-Management/#create-hosted-environment) to know more about Hosted Environment creation.

+**Note:** There can be scenarios where you may have an hosted environment present, yet clicking on the HOSTED section it displays **Your organisation is not cloud enabled** and your Hosted agent will be in **GREYED form** and clicking on the environment, will also display **Your organisation is not cloud enabled**.
+For such cases, you will have to enable your organisation with HOSTED Support.

 ### Create Hosted Environment

 This section of the document will help you to create the Hosted (cloud) environment on your organisation, provided your organisation has to be